 Nothing creates a strong bond between a child and parents like taking adventures into imaginationland together.
 The shared period of emotion and attention is always an incredibly pleasurable experience for both sides.
 Not only is reading together fun it also has numerous benefits for the development of your little one’s mind.

 One study conducted in Scotland found that children who were regularly involved in interactive activities, such as bedtime storytelling, with their parents from an early age developed much more quickly than others, particularly when it came to their ability to process language.

 Children in particular love onomatopoeia, that is words that sound like what the thing they describe.
-The ‘buzzing’ of a bee for example or the ‘tick tock’ of a clock.
-You will probably notice when reading to a child that they pick up and attempt to repeat these word first.
+The ‘buzzing’ of a bee for example or the ‘tick-tock’ of a clock.
+You will probably notice when reading to a child that they pick up and attempt to repeat these words first.
 This is partly just because they actually enjoy the sensation of making the noises with their mouths.

 Repetition of these sounds helps the nipper to exercise, strengthen and develop their speech muscles.
 While this might not help send them into a sleepier state immediately it is definitely playing a very important role in improving their language ability.

-Now this may sound far-fetched but bear with me now.
-Almost without exception children’s stories involve correct behaviour.
-By this I mean lessons about good and bad, right and wrong, being kind to others and being strong in the face of adversity.
+Now, this may sound far-fetched but bear with me now.
+Almost without exception children’s stories involve correct behavior.
+Kids learn about right and wrong and being kind to others in the face of adversity.

 If after putting junior to bed you struggle to drop off yourself, why not find a happy ending to your own story and check out what the experts have to say could be the matter.

 Have you noticed how a lot of bedtime stories involve copious amounts of rhyming and repetition?
 There is a very good reason for this.
 By hearing you repeat sounds over and over again you are strengthening your kid’s capacity to recognize, remember and repeat words.